Impact of Scalar NSI on Spatial and Temporal Correlations in Neutrino Oscillations: Formalism

-where the dimensionless parameter $\eta_{\alpha\beta}$ characterizes the magnitude of scalar non-standard interaction (SNSI), while $\sqrt{\left | \Delta m_{31}^{2}\right |}$ serves as a scaling factor.
+where \(\phi_{\alpha\beta}\) are the associated phases.
+In our numerical analysis, the complexity is explicitly taken into account.
+The effective Hamiltonian, and consequently the time-evolution operator and oscillation probabilities, depend on the full complex structure of the scalar NSI contribution \(\delta M\).
+For the results presented in this work, when evaluating the impact of a specific parameter \(\eta_{\alpha\beta}\), its magnitude is set to the $3\sigma$ upper bound from Table~\ref{Tab2}, and its phase \(\phi_{\alpha\beta}\) is set to the corresponding value provided in the same table.
+All other \(\eta\) parameters are set to zero in each individual case.}

+{Equation~\ref{spara} can be traced back to a Yukawa-type interaction in which a scalar mediator~$\phi$ couples to both background fermions~$f$ and neutrino flavors through couplings~$y_f$ and~$Y_{\alpha\beta}$, respectively.
+Integrating out the mediator induces an effective correction to the neutrino mass matrix of the form $\delta m_{\alpha\beta} \simeq \sum_f n_f y_f Y_{\alpha\beta}/m_\phi^2$, where $n_f$ is the fermion number density and $m_\phi$ is the mediator mass.

+The dimensionless parameters~$\eta_{\alpha\beta}$ defined in Eq.~(31) represent these effective corrections normalized to the oscillation mass scale.
+Hence, $\eta_{\alpha\beta}$ provide a compact, model-independent way to describe the impact of scalar NSI on neutrino oscillations.
+In principle, constraints on $\eta_{\alpha\beta}$ from oscillation data can be translated into bounds on the microscopic couplings~$y_fY_{\alpha\beta}/m_\phi^2$ once the mediator mass and background composition are specified. }

 In the conventional scenario, a shared $m_{i}^{2}$ term permits the isolation of neutrino oscillations' reliance on mass-squared differences, namely $\Delta m_{21}^{2}$ and $\Delta m_{21}^{2}$.
 However, the introduction of SNSI introduces cross terms, such as $M\delta M^{\dagger}$ and $M^{\dagger}\delta M$, which preclude the subtraction of a common term from the mass matrix.
 Consequently, oscillation probabilities acquire a direct dependence on the absolute masses of neutrinos in the presence of SNSI.
 This study capitalizes on this direct mass dependence to establish constraints on the absolute neutrino mass.

 To assess this, we systematically incorporate non-zero diagonal $\eta_{\alpha\beta}$ parameters individually.
 As an illustration, we present the effective mass matrix $M_{eff}$ under the condition $\eta_{ee}\neq 0$, highlighting its explicit reliance on the absolute neutrino masses.